All Episodes

 We should know all their names.

-Uh they're very good people that are dedicated to service.
+They're very good people that are dedicated to service.

 We talked to two of them in the last half hour.

-Uh but my but the ones that are in upper management, those are usually the political operatives.
+But the ones that are in upper management, those are usually the political operatives.

 They play the game.

-They they go along with the system.
+They go along with the system.

-And to be very blunt in both 2016 when they let Hillary off the hook and gave her a break that nobody else, I think, would ever get.
+And to be very blunt, in both 2016, when they let Hillary off the hook and gave her a break that nobody else, I think, would ever get.

 Guess what happens to you or me, Adam, if we lie to a court?